What is prayer? Is it simply talking to God? Is it sitting in silence and waiting for God?

-Some of us have prescribed methods, postures and positions and some just free fall it.
-Some think that specific words must be included, while others say, God knows what’s in your heart and He doesn’t require all that.
-Some have decided that we must pray at least an hour (by the way that is NOT what Jesus said), others say a drive by prayer is ok, as long as you PRAY.
+Some of us have prescribed methods, postures, and positions.
+Some just wing it.
+Some think that specific words must be included, while others say God knows what’s in your heart and doesn’t require all that.
+Some have decided that we must pray for at least an hour (by the way, that is NOT what Jesus said).
+Others say a drive-by quickie prayer is ok as long as you PRAY.

-I know prayer is important because so many in the bible seem to have been so good at it.
+One thing I know for sure is prayer is essential to living a victorious Christian life.
+Many men and women in the Bible seem to have been so good at it, especially David.
 No one was better than David.
-I mean, the man seemed to ALWAYS be praying about something.
+I mean, the man ALWAYS seemed to be praying about something.
+He did, after all, write many of the Psalms, which by the way, is an excellent place to start when learning how to pray.

 SIDENOTE: Why did David have so many enemies?
 Just a thought.
 That’s how my brain works.

-Elijah, Moses, Solomon, Paul, Jesus, the prophets (Isaiah, Jeremiah and others), John the disciple, all prayed with much success.
-If we don’t pray as they did (in style and manner) does it mean God won’t answer?
+Elijah, Moses, Solomon, Paul, Jesus, the prophets (Isaiah, Jeremiah, and others), and John the disciple all prayed with much success.
+If we don’t pray as they did (in style and manner), does it mean God won’t answer?
 Hmmm, something to think about for sure.